 We would usually take a free walking tour to discover a city for the first time, but in Valletta these are seasonal and mainly run through summer.
 As an alternative in winter, for about the same price as a typical free tour tip, you can book onto a 3-hour Valletta walking tour.
 Another option is a medieval walking tour of Valletta, which includes a visit to the Malta Experience (more on that below).

 The highlights to see include the Royal Opera House (now an open-air theatre after it was destroyed by a 1942 air raid), St John’s Co-Cathedral, Manoel Theatre and the Upper Barrakka Gardens.
 For museums, try the National Museum of Archaeology and the Museum of Fine Arts.

 Another great indoor activity to try is a trip to Malta 5D.
 For €9 you can see a unique simulated documentary of Maltese history, complete with moving seats, water spray and air blasters.
 The show runs every 30 minutes through the day.

-Tip: wear shoes with good grip.
+Tip: be careful with your footing in Valletta.
 The weathered stones can get very slippery, and the steep backstreets are unforgiving – we found this out the hard way when Lisa slipped and hurt her knee.

 Learn about 7,000 years of Maltese history